 2.4.
 Genotypic Identification of blaTEM Gene-Producing Strains

 The frequency of blaTEM genes was investigated using polymerase chain reaction (PCR).
 Bacterial DNA was extracted using a kit from Invitek Stratec Business (Canada).
 DNA concentration was measured by Nanodrop, and purity was assessed by the OD260/280 ratio.
 Ratios between 1.8 and 1.9 indicated acceptable DNA purity.
 PCR reactions were carried out using 2x master mix from Sinaclon (Iran), containing 12.5 µl master mix, 1 µl forward primer (10 pmol), 1 µl reverse primer (10 pmol), 3 µl template DNA, and 7.5 µl nuclease-free distilled water.
 Specific primers for blaTEM gene amplification were designed, with sequences provided in Table 1.
 Primer design was performed using nucleotide databases (National Center for Biotechnology Information) and Allele ID7 software, and sequences were verified.
 PCR started with a 10-minute initial denaturation at 95°C. This was followed by 30 amplification cycles, which included 30 seconds of denaturation at 95°C, 60 seconds of annealing at 50°C, and 60 seconds of extension at 72°C. To make sure the PCR products were amplified completely, a final extension step was carried out for five minutes at 72°C. The negative control was distilled water.
 A 1.5% agarose gel was used for electrophoresis of the PCR products.
 The size marker was a 100 base pair (bp) ladder.
 V2 Safe Stain was applied to the gel, and a gel documentation system was used to see and record the DNA bands.
-Lastly, the chi-square test and the Statistical Package for the Social Sciences version 23 were used to evaluate the genotypic and phenotypic data.
+Lastly, associations between genotypic and phenotypic data were evaluated using the chi-square test implemented in the Statistical Package for the Social Sciences (SPSS) version 23, with a statistical significance threshold set at p < 0.05.

 Table 1.
 Primers Used in This Study